-With Uptime.com DNS checks, you have a tested and reliable method for tracking such failures and responding to them.
+Uptime.com DNS checks run once a day to test for DNS failures and changes and provides technical data for your team to respond to them.
 You will be able to tell which servers are failing to resolve, and get more data on the precise problem.

 Use Case - Monitor Local DNS Servers with Uptime.com